UPCOMING EVENTS

 If you missed the webinar or wish to share it with others, click below for the recording and presentation slides.

 OCAN board members enjoyed some great meetings and dinner with other Orthodox attorneys this year.
-In July, OCAN members gathered in Alaska.
-Then, in September, we met in Washington, D.C.
-On November 8th, an enjoyable meal and networking in Chicago allowed us an opportunity to meet other attorneys in a variety of practice areas and Orthodox jurisdictions.
+OCAN members gathered in Alaska, and then met in Washington, D.C.
+We enjoyed a meal and networking in Chicago that allowed us an opportunity to meet other attorneys in a variety of practice areas and Orthodox jurisdictions.
 We all look forward to future meetings.

 DISCLAIMER OF ENDORSEMENT